Published June 5, 2026 · Updated July 6, 2026

 Meal Prep Strategy: Make a double batch and freeze half.
 For more batch-and-freeze ideas, see our make-ahead freezer soups and other quick soup recipes.

-What kind of lentils are best for carrot lentil soup?
+What kind of lentils are best for this soup?

 Red lentils are ideal because they break down as they cook, giving the soup a naturally creamy body.
 Yellow lentils work the same way and can be swapped one-for-one.
 Green or brown lentils hold their shape more, so use them if you prefer a chunkier, more textured soup.

-How do I make carrot lentil soup creamy without cream?
+How do I make red lentil soup creamy without cream?

 Yes, it freezes very well for up to 3 months.
 Cool it completely, portion into airtight containers, leaving room for expansion, then thaw in the fridge and reheat gently.
 Add a splash of broth or water when reheating, since the soup thickens as it sits.